WireGuard vs OpenVPN: Speed vs. Security

 Speed

 The WireGuard protocol has fast speeds.
-Just by its nature and because of the lean code, it’s the faster of the two.
+It's the faster of the two just by its nature and because of the lean code.
 It also processes packets with a simpler interface, cutting out the middleman in the processing stream.
-This means that there’s less processing necessary to get from point A to point B, which, in turn, makes it faster.
+This means that less processing is necessary to get from point A to point B, which, in turn, makes it faster.

 OpenVPN can’t compete with WireGuard’s speed simply because of the bulk of it, which leads to extra steps in processing packets.
-With a lot of the differences, we would say that it would be up to personal preference, but in regard to speed, WireGuard wins.
+With a lot of the differences, we would say that it would be up to personal preference, but regarding speed, WireGuard wins.

 Transport layer

-As we’ve discussed, OpenVPN is using the classic SSL data protocol for delivery.
-WireGuard uses User Datagram Protocol (UDP).
-The main difference is that SSL requires an authentication procedure, which is called a handshake, while UDP doesn’t need a connection to communicate.
+As we’ve discussed, OpenVPN uses the classic SSL data protocol for delivery, while WireGuard uses User Datagram Protocol (UDP).
+The main difference is that SSL requires an authentication procedure called a handshake, while UDP doesn’t need a connection to communicate.

 WireGuard vs. OpenVPN FAQs